40. Aircraft Performance Edit¶

 Weight(lbs or kilograms).
 The numbers in the dialog will be converted using the weight of the selected

 Fuel Typewhen changing the unit.
-Rounding errors might occur when switching forth and back.
+Rounding errors might occur when switching forth and back noticeable a small changes.

 Jetfuel.
 Needed to convert fuel numbers between weight and volume.
 This is detected automatically when collecting aircraft performance.